Fathimath Nabaaha Abdul Razzaq

 Fathimath Nabaaha Abdul Razzaq (born 13 June 1999) is a Maldivian badminton player.
 She participated at the 2018 Asian Games in Jakarta, Indonesia.
-She clinched two title at the Pakistan International tournament, won the women's doubles partnered with her sister Aminath Nabeeha Abdul Razzaq and in the mixed doubles with Zayan Zaki.
-She represented Maldives at the 2020 Summer Olympics after receiving tripartite invitation.
+She won two titles at the Pakistan International tournament: the women's doubles, partnered with her sister Aminath Nabeeha Abdul Razzaq, and the mixed doubles with Zayan Shaheed.
+She represented the Maldives at the 2020 Summer Olympics after receiving a tripartite invitation.